Commercial Investing guide

 Longer leases

-A commercial lease term can span anywhere from three years (usually the minimum) to as long as fifteen years.
+A commercial lease term can span anywhere from two years to as long as twenty years depending on the asset class and tenant.

 Higher quality tenant